ccwang002/ccwang002.github.io/content/blogs/2020-07/query_uniparc.md

 ---
 Title: ID cross reference with exact protein sequence identity using UniParc
 Slug: id-crossref-exact-protein-uniparc
-Date: 2020-07-19
+Date: 2020-07-24
 Tags: en, id-crossref, cptac
 Category: Bioinfo
 ---

 *TL;DR: Many existing ID mappings between different biological ID systems (RefSeq/Ensembl/UniProt) don't consider if the IDs have the same exact protein sequence.
 When the exact sequence is needed, UniParc can be used to cross-reference the IDs.
-I will demonstrate how to use UniParc to map RefSeq human proteins to UniProt and Ensembl at scale*
+I will demonstrate how to use UniParc to map RefSeq human proteins to UniProt and Ensembl at scale.*

 You can skip to the solution if you already know what's the problem I want to tackle.